AndrioC/crowdfunding-product-page-challenge/README.md

 # Blogr Landing Page - Challenge

 Hello, this project was created to complete the frontendmentor challenge.
 Feel free to use it as your guide.
 Below I'll show you how you can use it on your PC.
-But first, take a look at the images of the project.
+But first, take a look at the images from the project.

 <h1>
     <p>Desktop version</p>